 JIM WHITESELL | ASSOCIATE HEAD COACH

-Jim Whitesell begins his second year on the UB men's basketball staff serving as Associate Head Coach.
-Whitesell helped lead the Bulls to their second straight NCAA Tournament appearance after UB won the 2015-16 MAC Title.
-Whitesell was in charge of preparing scouting reports and served as the lead recruiting for CJ Massinburg, who was named to the All-MAC Freshman Team.
-Whitesell also assisted in development of the guards.
+Jim Whitesell begins his third year on the UB men's basketball staff serving as Associate Head Coach.
+Whitesell helped lead the Bulls to their second straight NCAA Tournament appearance in his first year on staff after UB won the 2015-16 MAC Title.
+Whitesell is in charge of preparing scouting reports and is in charge of the development of the forwards.

 Whitesell comes to the Bulls after spending the last two seasons as an assistant coach at St. John’s, helping lead the Red Storm to the NCAA Tournament last year.
 Whitesell has spent 24 seasons as a head coach at the NCAA Division I, II and III levels prior to his time with the Billikens, and brings 34 years of collegiate coaching experience to UB.